-- 490 In this appendix, an analysis of the statistical convergence of the three simulations is proposed to give a glimpse to the reader of the uncertainty of the presented data.
-Indeed, the quality of our data is limited in two ways: - First, a sampling frequency of 1 Hz has been set for the three simulations.
+In this Appendix, an analysis of the statistical convergence of the three simulations is proposed to give a glimpse to the reader of the uncertainty of the presented data.
+Indeed, the quality of our data is limited in two ways:

+- First, a sampling frequency of 1 Hz has been set for the three simulations.
 This value has been chosen accordingly to the SWiFT benchmark (Doubrawa et al., 2020), from which the present simulations are inspired.
-However, one can argue that it does not capture sufficiently the small-scale variations of the signal. - Moreover, a length of 80 minutes was initially the target for the three simulations.
-However, the unstable simulation is computationally expensive and the stable simulation diverges to unrealistic results if it runs for too long due to the strong negative heat flux.
-Consequently, the segment length was reduced to 40 and 10 minutes for the unstable and stable cases, respectively.
-Even for the 80 minutes though, it is not sure a priori that the simulation has run for long enough to have statistically converged results. - These two points have been investigated independently with two different methods in this appendix.
+However, one can argue that it does not sufficiently capture the small-scale variations of the signal. - Moreover, a length of 80 min was initially the target for the three simulations.
+However, the unstable simulation is computationally expensive, and the stable simulation diverges to unrealistic results if it runs for too long due to the strong negative heat flux.
+Consequently, the segment length was reduced to 40 and 10 min for the unstable and stable cases respectively.
+Even for the 80 min though, it is not sure a priori that the simulation has run for long enough to have statistically converged results.

+These two points have been investigated independently with two different methods in this Appendix.
 They are used to quantify the uncertainty on every term of Eq.
-15 and on $k{x,MF}$, for the three simulation cases.
-Figures A1, A2, A3 and A4 thus allow to respectively estimate the uncertainty of the quantities plotted in Figs. 8, 9, 10 and 12 for the estimation of the corresponding uncertainty.
-Obviously, this statistical convergence study can be expanded to other quantities but the aforementioned are considered to be the core of the present work.
+(15) and on $k{x,MF}$, for the three simulation cases.
+Figures A1-A4 thus allow us to respectively estimate the uncertainty of the quantities plotted in Figs. 8, 9, 10 and 12 for the estimation of the corresponding uncertainty.
+Obviously, this statistical convergence study can be expanded to other quantities, but the aforementioned are considered to be the core of the present work.

-505 A1 Sampling frequency
+A1 Sampling frequency

 In the most refined domain, the Meso-NH code runs at a time step close to the millisecond (see Table 1).
 Thus, estimating the statistics (mean, variance) of the wind velocity from a signal sampled at a frequency of 1 Hz is equivalent to estimating statistics on a reduced population.
-In our case, the sample time is much greater than 1 s (at least 600 s in the stable case), but much lower than the actual time-step of the signal (which is about 1 ms, depending on the Meso-NH time-step).
-In such case, the law of large numbers indicates that the mean computed on the reduced size population is a random variable which follows a normal law.
+In our case, the sample time is much greater than 1 s (at least 600 s in the stable case), but much lower than the actual time step of the signal (which is about 1 ms, depending on the Meso-NH time-step).
+In such a case, the law of large numbers indicates that the mean computed on the reduced size population is a random variable which follows a normal law.
 The 95 % confidence interval of the mean of a variable X computed from a population of reduced size can thus be computed as where σ_X is the standard deviation of the variable X and n is the sample size.
 The turbulence and every term of Eq.
-15 can be written as the mean of a given variable, excepted for term (VII).
+(15) can be written as the mean of a given variable, except for term (VII).
 Consequently, Eq.
-A1 is applied on the time serie corresponding to each of these terms, before the time averaging is applied.
-For instance, for term (III), it gives:
+(A1) is applied on the time series corresponding to each of these terms, before the time averaging is applied.
+For instance, for term (III), it gives

-$$CI(X) = \frac{\sigma_X}{\sqrt{n}}$$ (A1)
+$$\operatorname{CI}(X) = \frac{\sigma_X}{\sqrt{n}},\tag{A1}$$

-$$\sigma{(III)} = \sqrt{\operatorname{var}\left(\left(\widehat{\overline{U}{MF}} - \widehat{\overline{U}{MF}}\right)^2\right)}$$ (A2)
+$$\sigma{\rm (III)} = \sqrt{\mathrm{var}\left(\left(\widehat{\overline{U{\rm MF}}} - \overline{\widehat{U{\rm MF}}}\right)^2\right)}.$$ (A2)